trychlos/pwix-forums/README.md

 - Who is able to write into a public forum is determined by the '`publicWriter`' parameter which qualifies a user topology (say for example logged-in users).
 A default value is configurable at the package level for all public forums, but each forum can have its own value.

-- Who can moderate a public forum is determined by either the '`FRS_PUBLIC_MODERATOR`' role, or a list of users able to moderate this particular forum.
+- Who can moderate a public forum is determined by either the '`Forums.C.Access.MODERATOR`' role, or a list of users able to moderate this particular forum.

 - Contrarily, a private forum is only accessible to an extensive and limitative set of users.
 So a readers and a writers lists are associated to each private forum.